 Adult female thrips of both species are tiny, yellowish-brown insects with fringed or feathery wings.
 At less than 1/16-inch long, they are barely visible without a magnifying glass.
 However, blowing lightly into the blooms and leaves causes thrips to move around, making them easier to see.

 Both immature and adult thrips feed by scraping surface cells to suck plant sap.
-They feed on both leaves and flower petals with the majority of their damage to roses occurring from early to midsummer.
+They feed on both leaves and flower petals, with the majority of their damage to roses occurring from early to midsummer.
 Their feeding may result in distorted buds that open only partially or abort prematurely.
 Feeding on petals may result in petals streaked with silvery-white or brown as well as petals with browning edges.
 White and light-colored rose blossoms appear to be particularly attractive to thrips.
-Young leaves may be distorted and flecked with yellow as a result of thrips feeding.
+Young leaves become distorted and flecked with yellow following extensive thrips feeding.

 Control: Control of thrips is difficult.
 Infested rose blossoms should be removed and destroyed.
 Grass and weeds in the area should be kept mowed or removed when possible.
-Insecticides are available but timing of sprays is very important.
+Insecticides are available, but the timing of sprays is very important.
 They must be applied before thrips enter unopened buds.
-In addition, because rose blooms expand rapidly, it is difficult to keep them adequately covered with insecticide.
-If it becomes absolutely essential to spray an insecticide, the following are available in homeowner size packaging: acephate, bifenthrin, cyfluthrin, lambda cyhalothrin, permethrin, or spinosad.
+In addition, because rose blooms expand rapidly, it is challenging to keep them adequately covered with insecticide.
+If it becomes essential to spray an insecticide, the following are available in homeowner size packaging: acephate, spinosad, bifenthrin, cyfluthrin, lambda cyhalothrin, or permethrin.
+However, both acephate and spinosad are foliar systemic insecticides and are capable of penetrating closed flower buds to kill thrips inside.
 Insecticidal soaps will help control thrips, but thorough coverage is necessary.
-The soap spray must contact the pest to be effective, and may require three sprays at 5- to 7-day intervals.
+The soap spray must contact the pest to be effective and may require three sprays at 5- to 7-day intervals.
 Soil drenches or granular applications of dinotefuran or imidacloprid will give thrips suppression.
 See Table 1 for examples of brands and products.

 Control: Various natural enemies, including ladybird beetles (ladybugs) and parasitic wasps, usually keep scale insects under control.
-With light infestations, scale can be scraped off by hand and destroyed.
+With light infestations, scrape off and destroy scales by hand.
 Pruning out and destroying heavily infested canes is helpful.
-Horticultural oil sprays (also called supreme, superior or summer oils) work well to control armored scales, such as the rose scale, by penetrating their waxy covers and smothering them.
+Horticultural oil sprays (also called supreme, superior, or summer oils) work well to control armored scales, such as the rose scale, by penetrating their waxy covers and smothering them.
 Horticultural oils applied at higher rates of 3% to 4% during the dormant season (i.e., to a rose bush that has lost its leaves) will penetrate the thick waxy covers of the overwintering adults.
-Applications at lower rates of 1% to 2% can be used during the spring to target the crawlers (immatures) and the newly settled scales with thin waxy covers.
-It is best to spray when temperatures are between 40 and 85 degrees.
+Applications at lower rates of 1% to 2% can be sprayed during the spring to target the crawlers (immatures) and the newly settled scales with thin waxy covers.
+It is best to spray when temperatures are between 40 and 85 °F.

-Avoid using insecticides as much as possible as they will often kill the naturally occurring enemies of scale.
-When insecticides are necessary, they should be applied only when the crawler stage is present.
+Avoid using insecticides as much as possible, as they will often kill the naturally occurring enemies of scale.
+When insecticides are necessary during the growing season, they should be applied when the crawler stage is present.
 The following insecticidal sprays are effective against crawlers only: acephate, bifenthrin, cyfluthrin, lambda cyhalothrin, malathion, or permethrin.
 Soil drenches of imidacloprid do not control these armored scales, but soil applications of dinotefuran will give good control.

 Adult rose leafhoppers (Edwardsiana rosae) vary in color from white to gray to yellow to green.
 They are wedge-shaped and between ¼- to ½-inch long.
 When a plant is disturbed, they hop or fly away quickly.